philipwalton/blog/articles/2016-06-22-learning-how-to-set-up-automated-cross-browser-javascript-unit-testing.md

 </script>
 ```

-The only difference between the above code and the default mocha boilerplate is this logic assigns the results of the tests to a variable called `window.mochaResults` in a format that Sauce Labs is expecting.
+The only difference between the above code and the default Mocha boilerplate is this logic assigns the results of the tests to a variable called `window.mochaResults` in a format that Sauce Labs is expecting.
+And since this new code doesn't interfere with running the tests manually in your browser, you may as well just start using it as the default Mocha boilerplate.

-To reemphasize the point I made earlier, when Sauce Labs "runs" your tests, it's not actually running anything, it's simply visiting a webpage and waiting until a value is found on the `window.mochaResults` object.
+To re-emphasize a point I made earlier, when Sauce Labs "runs" your tests, it's not actually running anything, it's simply visiting a web page and waiting until a value is found on the `window.mochaResults` object.
 Then it records those results.

 #### Determining whether your tests passed or failed

 The [Start JS Unit Tests](https://wiki.saucelabs.com/display/DOCS/JavaScript+Unit+Testing+Methods#JavaScriptUnitTestingMethods-StartJSUnitTests) method tells Sauce Labs to queue running your tests in all the browsers/platforms you give it, but it doesn't return the results of the tests.

 All it returns is the IDs of the jobs it queued.
-The results will look something like this:
+The response will look something like this:

 ```js
 {